kamil009900/audioplayer/README.md

 npm start
 ```

-## Step 2: Build your app

 ### Android

-`
-open project via android studio and build it, then run on emulator
+`open project via android studio and build it, then run on emulator`
-`

 ### iOS